University of Alabama at Birmingham

 b.
 Equipment donated or transferred to UAB by external entities, including other universities.

 c.
-Equipment purchased by related foundations (for example, the Health Services Foundation, the UAB Educational Foundation, and the UAB Research Foundation) when the equipment is purchased by the foundation and is donated for use by UAB.
+Equipment purchased by related foundations (for example, the Health Services Foundation, the UAB Educational Foundation, and the UAB Institute for Innovation and Entrepreneurship) when the equipment is purchased by the foundation and is donated for use by UAB.

 The department/unit head ultimately is responsible for the equipment affiliated to his or her department/unit.
 Each UAB department/unit is responsible for, and will be held accountable for, equipment as follows: